-II.B.1.g.1 Monitoring:

-II.B.1.g.2 Recordkeeping:

-Records documenting compliance with the design requirements for each affected unit shall be maintained in accordance with Provision I.S.1 of this permit.

-II.B.1.g.3 Reporting:

-There are no reporting requirements for this provision except those specified in Section I of this permit.

-II.B.1.h Condition:

-- (1) The permittee shall only use gasoline cargo tanks designed and maintained to be vapor tight during loading and unloading operations as well as during transport, except for normal pressure venting required under United States Department of Transportation Regulations. - (2) The design of the vapor recovery system shall be such that when the gasoline cargo tank is connected to an approved storage tank vapor recovery system or loading terminal, 90% vapor recovery efficiencies are realized.
+II.B.1.g.1 Monitoring: Records required for this permit condition will serve as monitoring.
+II.B.1.g.2 Recordkeeping: Records documenting compliance with the design requirements for each affected unit shall be maintained in accordance with Provision I.S.1 of this permit.
+II.B.1.g.3 Reporting: There are no reporting requirements for this provision except those specified in Section I of this permit.
+II.B.1.h Condition: The permittee shall only use gasoline cargo tanks designed and maintained to be vapor tight during loading and unloading operations as well as during transport, except for normal pressure venting required under United States Department of Transportation Regulations.
+The design of the vapor recovery system shall be such that when the gasoline cargo tank is connected to an approved storage tank vapor recovery system or loading terminal 90% vapor recovery

+- (2) The design of the vapor recovery system shall be such that when the gasoline cargo tank is connected to an approved storage tank vapor recovery system or loading terminal, 90% vapor recovery efficiencies are realized.
 The connectors of the gasoline cargo tanks shall be compatible with the fittings on the fill pipes and vapor vents at the storage containers and gasoline loading terminals where the gasoline cargo tank will service or be serviced.
 Adaptors may be used to achieve compatibility. - (3) The permittee shall not knowingly allow the introduction of gasoline into, dispensing of gasoline from, or transportation of gasoline in a gasoline cargo tank that does not meet the leak tight testing requirements of 40 CFR 63.425(e). - (4) A vapor-laden gasoline cargo tank may be refilled only at installations equipped to recover, process or dispose of vapors.
 Gasoline cargo tanks that only service locations with storage containers specifically exempted from the requirements of R307-328-5 need not be retrofitted to comply with the requirements of R307-328-6(1)-(3), provided such gasoline cargo tanks are loaded through a submerged fill pipe or approved equivalent equipment.
 The design and effectiveness of all equivalent equipment shall be documented and submitted to and approved by the Director.
 [Origin: R307-328-6, R307-328-7].
 [R307-328-6, R307-328-7]